2 : 0 for "Schweini" - Bastian Schweinsteiger wins 2 x court

 Meat retailer may no longer use trademark "Schweini" - Registration of trademark "Schweini" inadmissible.

-It is not important whether Schweinsteiger himself actively used the nickname "Schweini".
-In this respect, the use of the nickname for Bastian Schweinsteiger in public and the assignment of the nickname with regard to the football player Schweinsteiger in the media are also sufficient.
-This also gives rise to protection of the name of the footballer designated by the nickname.
+It is not contingent upon whether Schweinsteiger himself actively employed the nickname 'Schweini.'
+The public use of the nickname for Bastian Schweinsteiger and its attribution to the footballer Schweinsteiger in the media are sufficient in this regard.
+This public association also establishes name protection for the player identified by the nickname.

-The court also did not believe that the defendant had only his sausage products in mind when filing the trade mark application, without any reference to the plaintiff.
-This was particularly because the defendant also applied for the name "Poldi" as a trade mark a short time later and had close personal contacts with FC Bayern.
+The court also found the defendant's assertion implausible that he had solely considered his sausage products during trademark registration, without any reference to the plaintiff.
+This skepticism was particularly fueled by the fact that the defendant subsequently registered the name 'Poldi' as a trademark and maintained close personal ties with FC Bayern.

-Schweinsteiger therefore has a right to injunctive relief because of the unauthorised use of the name "Schweini" and can demand the cancellation of the trade mark.
-Finally, he can also claim damages for the unauthorised use.
-For this purpose, the defendant must provide him with information and account for the extent of the use of the name "Schweini" as well as disclose the turnover achieved with it.
+Consequently, Schweinsteiger possesses a claim for injunctive relief due to the unauthorized use of the name 'Schweini' and is entitled to demand the deletion of the trademark.
+Furthermore, he can also seek damages for the unauthorized usage.
+To facilitate this, the defendant must provide him with comprehensive information and an account detailing the scope of the 'Schweini' name's use and the revenues generated therefrom.

 The national player was successful before the 34th Civil Chamber of the Munich I Regional Court.